uggedal/uggedal.com/journal/vps-performance-comparison.md

 % 2009-11-29

-UPDATE: The scripts used for benchmarking, graphing, and all the raw data can be found over at my [GitHub repository][githubrepo].
+UPDATE: The scripts used for benchmarking, graphing, and all the raw data can be found over at my [git repository][gitrepo].
 Be aware that the graphs presented here has an Y-axis which goes from the minimum to the maximum value and not from 0 to maximum.